Is It Legal To Use Damaged Banknotes? (2021 Update)

 - You can present the incomplete banknote at your bank or the RBA’s Sydney Head Office for its value to be assessed

 - You may be able to make a claim at the RBA by completing a damaged banknote claim form.
 Before you make a claim, you need to understand the RBA’s claim requirements.
-The RBA’s National Note Processing and Distribution Centre (NNPDC) will assess your banknote and make a decision.
+The RBA’s National Banknote Site (NBS) will assess your banknote and make a decision.
 If your claim is not processed, the RBA facility may destroy the banknote.

 3. Badly damaged/contaminated banknotes